Edge Developer Platform

 get

-Read data from the KV based on a specific key, and return the data according to the specified type.
+Read the data in KV according to a specific key, and return the data of the specified type.

 get(key:string, object?:{type:string}): Promise<value:string|object|ArrayBuffer|ReadableStream>

-- Text: String, returns the value as a string.
+- text: String, return the value in the form of string.

 Return Value

-Returns a Promise, you need to await the Promise to get the value.
-If the key does not exist or the value is empty, null is returned.
+Return a Promise.
+It is required to await this Promise to retrieve the value.
+If the key does not exist or the value is empty, return null.

 Usage Example